merenlab/merenlab.org/data/micr-obs-future/index.md

 ```

 #### Profile the mapping results with anvi’o
-First, that requires generating individual PROFILE.dbs for each .bam file of the samples we want.
+First, that requires generating individual `PROFILE.db`s for each .bam file of the samples we want.
 The .bam files are stored in `./04_MAPPING/reference_genomes/`.

 To generate these profile.dbs we are using anvi'o's [`anvi-profile`](https://anvio.org/help/7.1/programs/anvi-profile/) program.
 In its simplest form, that looks like:
 ```